Spiritual Mentoring

 About Mentoring

 Spirituality can be found within religion and religion can have a ground in spirituality but they are not always intertwined.
+Spiritual Mentoring includes any and all forms of spirituality, within or without a basis in religion.
+All paths are welcome… and even the absence of a particular path is welcome!

 One-on-One Session Structure

-Through Spiritual Mentoring, one can explore and deepen his/her relationship with Self and Spirit.
 Sessions can include conversation, silence, contemplation, companioned prayer and/or meditation practices.

 Group Spiritual Mentoring

-A Spiritual Mentoring group has a specifically structured format that invites the group to settle into an atmosphere of contemplative prayer together and to explore the movements of Spirit in each of their lives.
+A Spiritual Mentoring group has a structured format that invites the group to settle into an atmosphere of contemplative prayer together and to explore the movements of Spirit in each of their lives.

 It is not group therapy.
 The intention of the group is not to solve each other’s problems or offer counseling.
 Rather, it is an opportunity for all participants to listen deeply and look sincerely for the unfolding voice of Spirit in their personal experiences.